 The Group finances its operations by a mixture of equity, debt and loans provided by shareholders.
-Whilst the Group is in a net current liability position, this is principally as a result of shareholder loans which have no predetermined repayment date and are therefore treated as current liabilities.
-The directors have received letters of support from the shareholders confirming that they do not intend to call for repayment of these loans within twelve months of the signing of these financial statements.
+Whilst the Group is in a net current liability position of £1,225m, this is principally as a result of shareholder loans which have no predetermined repayment date and are therefore treated as current liabilities.
+The directors have received letters of support from the shareholders of Broadgate REIT Limited confirming that they do not intend to call for repayment of these loans within twelve months of the signing of these financial statements.
 In preparing these financial statements the directors have considered the headroom on debt service covenants and reviewed the forecast cash flows of the Group.

-As a consequence of this the Directors feel that the Group is well placed to manage its financing and other business risks satisfactorily despite the uncertain economic climate, and have a reasonable expectation that the Group has adequate resources to continue in operation for at least 12 months from the signing date of these financial statements.
+As a consequence of this the Directors feel that the Group and the Company are well placed to manage its financing and other business risks satisfactorily despite the uncertain economic climate, and have a reasonable expectation that the Group and Company have adequate resources to continue in operation for at least 12 months from the signing date of these financial statements.
 Accordingly, they believe the going concern basis is an appropriate one.